 The details of everything involved in a Michigan car accident in which one or both parties in an accident lack insurance can be pretty complicated, so it’s in your best interest to have a Michigan auto accident lawyer by your side to help you through.
 When you schedule your free consultation with our team, we can help you better understand the stipulations of your insurance policy.

-Being involved in a car crash can be devastating, but how you act in the immediate aftermath can significantly impact your future.
-The first step after an injury accident is to 911.
+- Call 911.
 You’re going to want to get medical assistance for anyone who’s injured, including yourself.
 Even if everyone’s injuries seem minor, you should always call for an ambulance.
 Spinal cord and traumatic brain injuries are serious injuries that require immediate medical attention, but even a sprain can worsen if not treated as soon as possible.

-While the police will collect the evidence themselves for their police report, that doesn’t mean you shouldn’t do the same.
+- Collect photo evidence.
+While the police will collect the evidence for their police report, that doesn’t mean you shouldn’t do the same.
 If you’re able to, be sure to take photos of the accident yourself.
 When you do so, highlight the damage in your photos, whether visible damage to the vehicles involved or other property damage sustained in the accident.
 Additionally, take pictures of any tread marks left on the road and some photos that showcase the entire accident scene in a single frame.

-Following evidence collection, you’ll need to exchange insurance information with the other drivers involved in the accident.
+- Exchange insurance information with the other drivers involved in the accident.
 Remember that you should only be exchanging insurance information and nothing more.
 Only collect the information necessary for the insurance process, including their name, contact information, and insurance information.
-After you’ve dealt with everyone else involved in the accident, you’ll want to call the Michigan car accident lawyers at Matz Injury Law.

-Ensuring the protection of your rights can get complicated.
-Still, an experienced Michigan auto accident lawyer, like Steve or Jared Matz, can help you navigate the process from the beginning.
-When you have an experienced lawyer by your side, you can move forward with getting the compensation you deserve so you can focus on your recovery.
-The last step in the aftermath of a Michigan car accident is to call your insurance company.
+- Call your insurance company.
+Under Michigan fault law, when you file a no-fault insurance claim, you file with your own insurance company, not with that of the negligent driver.
 Notify them of the accident, and follow the instructions that your lawyer has laid out for you.
 Remember, insurers are not on your side, so you must know the proper approach to protecting your rights.
 You must report the accident to your insurance company.
 Still, it would be best if you didn’t have to do anything else, including giving a statement, until you’ve gotten proper legal advice and are ready.

-Under Michigan fault law, when you file a no-fault insurance claim, you file with your own insurance company, not with that of the negligent driver.
-In Michigan, insurance providers have 90 days from the date you file your claim to settle it.
+- In Michigan, insurance providers have 90 days from the date you file your claim to settle it.
 They are required to acknowledge the claim and provide you with all the necessary paperwork and instructions for proving your claim within 30 days of filing.
-After you provide proof, Michigan auto insurance providers have 30 days to pay your personal injury protection (PIP) claims, including your medical bills.

 After 30 days pass following proof of claim, the overdue amount is subject to 12 percent interest.
 This means that if the insurance still has not paid your PIP claims after 60 days following filing, it is considered overdue.
 Twelve percent interest is charged, and you are within your legal rights to file a complaint with the Michigan Department of Insurance and Financial Services (DIFS).
 You may also be eligible to take legal action for a bad faith claim against the insurance company.

-Before you sign any document from your insurer, you’ll want to talk to an auto accident attorney.
-You’ll want to speak to a law firm before you even give a statement to them about anything regarding the accident.
-The best rule of thumb is not to sign anything your adjuster offers until you’ve spoken with a lawyer, no matter how innocuous or generous the accident settlement may initially seem.
 It’s important to remember that insurance companies are not your friend.
 They don’t have your best interests in mind.
 Your insurance policy is there to protect you against the wishes of your insurer.
 Remember, your insurance provider is a for-profit company that makes money by not paying out on the policies they issue.
-To protect their bottom line, it’s in their interest to deny you as much coverage as possible.
 Contact the experienced Michigan car accident lawyers at Matz Injury Law to communicate with the insurance companies and protect your claim.

-Additionally, your collision coverage would handle the property damage if applicable.
-One of the most significant aspects of Michigan’s no-fault benefits is coverage for lost wages.
-Injuries from an auto accident can be severe, and some may never get better.
-When injuries sustained in a motor vehicle accident prevent you from going to work, you may be able to get compensation for those lost wages.
-Specifically, this covers the wages you would’ve earned if you had not been injured.
 These benefits cover up to the first three years after an auto accident and are capped at a state-mandated monthly maximum.
 After that cap and after that time limit, you may be able to receive compensation for any additional lost wages by making a claim against the at-fault driver for the excess amount.

 Don’t delay receiving fair compensation for your injuries.
 Call Matz Injury Law for a free consultation today to get started.